Gaayu0403/Gutenberg_API/README.md

 ## 💡 Future Improvements

-- Build a RESTful API using Flask
+- Build a RESTful API using FastAPI
 - Add full-text search support
 - Integrate with modern frontend for browsing and search